Tyler-Schwenk/Speed-of-object-from-images/README.md

 # Determining the speed of an object from images

 ### Objective
-To determine the distance travelled and speed of a car taking two images and some information from input.
+To determine the distance travelled and speed of a car from two images of it driving, using MATLAB

 ### Solution
 My code reads in two images from the user, along with the length of the car and the time at the two frames.